Eau de VIXX

 Eau de VIXX is the third studio album by South Korean boy band VIXX.
-Released on April 17, 2018, under Jellyfish Entertainment, it is the band's final Korean-language record to feature vocalist Hongbin, who left in August 2020.
-The 12-track album comprises eleven songs, including the lead single "Scentist" and the band's 2017 single "Shangri-La", and one instrumental.
-All songs were written or co-written by member Ravi.
+Released on April 17, 2018, through Jellyfish Entertainment, the 12-track album comprises eleven songs, including the lead single "Scentist" and the band's 2017 single "Shangri-La", and one instrumental.
+All songs were written or co-written by Ravi.
 Vocalists Hyuk and N are credited as the main songwriters for "Good Day" and "Resemble" respectively.
+It is the band's final Korean-language record to feature vocalist Hongbin, who left in August 2020, and rapper Ravi, who left in April 2023.

 The album debuted at number one on the Gaon Album Chart in South Korea and number three on the Billboard World Albums chart in the United States.

 Background and recording

 Known for being a "concept-dol"—concept-oriented idol band—since debut, producing music and coordinating accompanying visuals for each of their releases based on a particular idea or aesthetic, VIXX decided to tackle "expressing scent through sound and visuals" for their next album's concept.
 Perfumery and the band's unique style, imagined as a scent, serve as the inspiration for the album.
 During a media showcase held to commemorate its release, Vocalist N said that all the band members "are keen on perfumes and cosmetics in general.
 'All of us have deep interest in perfumes and body cream products.
 It's a concept that could not fit us any better.'"

 According to vocalist Hongbin, the band explored genres very different to everything they had done before, "want[ing] to present a wide range of songs" on the album.
 Rapper Ravi considers this to be "the biggest differentiating factor".
 Per Billboard, the album features a mixture of "upbeat, pop and funk tracks and sultry dance songs".

 The band members were also more involved in the songwriting and production aspects of the album compared to other releases.
 Ravi is credited as the sole writer or a co-writer on every track on the album and wrote the rap parts for all of them; Hyuk co-wrote and co-composed "Good Day", with an additional composition credit on "Trigger"; N co-wrote and co-composed "Resemble"; Ken co-composed "Navy & Shining Gold" with Ravi and Hyuk.
 Several of the tracks were also self-produced by the band members, including "Circle", which credits Ravi as producer.
 The rapper has said that the band faced many difficulties in persuading their label to allow songs produced by the members on new releases, as management would often reject the songs they submitted for consideration.